-Julian A. Kim, MD, MS, is Chief Medical Officer, UH Seidman Cancer Center, Chief, Division of Surgical Oncology, UH Case Medical Center, Director, Ambulatory Services, UH Seidman Cancer Center, and Charles Hubay Distinguished Professor of Surgery, CWRU School of Medicine.
+Julian A. Kim, MD, MS, is Chief Medical Officer, UH Seidman Cancer Center, Chief, Division of Surgical Oncology, UH Cleveland Medical Center, Director, Ambulatory Services, UH Seidman Cancer Center, and Charles Hubay Distinguished Professor of Surgery, CWRU School of Medicine.

 His areas of expertise include soft tissue cancer (Sarcoma), melanoma, breast cancer, gastrointestinal surgical oncology.
 He is also an expert in T cell adoptive immunotherapy of cancer and has an active research laboratory.

 As Chief Medical Officer, Dr. Kim played a pivotal role in the design, construction and operational phases of the 120 bed, $220 million free-standing UH Seidman Cancer Center (opened June 2011).
 He oversees hospital inpatient operations in partnership with the Chief Nursing Officer and Vice President of Operations, and manages Medical Directors of inpatient units.
 Dr. Kim also oversees all hospital accreditation activities.